coolsun/aiven-web-analytics/README.md

 1. products.csv: a list of products, their related products, and price
 2. urls.csv: a list of virtual urls such as index, search, product, related_product, cart, and order.
 Multiple entries for each url are allowed.
 The producer randomly hits the urls such that the more entries of a url, the more chance it will be hit.

-Prerequisites:
+Prerequisites: Set up before running the programs
-1. Aiven Kafka service or other's
+1. Aiven Kafka service or equivalent
-2. Aiven PostgreSQL service or other's
+2. Aiven PostgreSQL service or eqvivalent
 3. Kafka topic(set in config.ini) should be created first
 4. set up ca.pem, service.cert, service.key under /ssl folder to allow access
    to Kafka and PostgreSQL